Fans for School Fume Cupboards

 The Risks Posed with an Inefficient System

 If a ventilation system in a laboratory is not set up correctly or malfunctions it poses a serious health risk and can lead to short and long-term illnesses consequently.
 Fumes and dust can cause respiratory disease or aggravate a person’s existing condition such as Asthma.
 A publication by the Health and Safety Authority explains how poor fume extraction design and/or maintenance may lead to pollution exposure in a laboratory rather than preventing it.
 A poorly designed, installed, misused and incorrectly maintained system can become an expensive waste of school funds and may give a false impression of hazard control.
 Many employers and employees overestimate the effectiveness of the different types of local exhaust ventilation and have a poor understanding of the types of conditions that could lead to a reduction in or depletion of its effectiveness.
+The exhaust system needs to be kept clean and free from other surrounding electronics and items should never be stored in the cupboards as it can block the airflow and interrupt an operation.
+Chemicals should be stored safely in the correct cabinet or storage room with safe ventilation.
+Fume cupboards need to be regularly checked to make sure they are clean, that there are no blockages in the hood which could restrict airflow and any spills should be cleaned up immediately.
+Fume extraction systems should be serviced annually to ensure continuous safe operation.

 Case Study